TraderHQ

 M1 Finance vs. Wealthfront

 M1 Finance presents an interesting alternative if you’re a more hands-on investor who still appreciates automation.
-Unlike Wealthfront’s fully automated approach, M1 Finance (read our review) allows you to create custom portfolios (called “pies”) or choose from expert-curated portfolios.
+Unlike Wealthfront’s fully automated approach, M1 Finance allows you to create custom portfolios (called “pies”) or choose from expert-curated portfolios.
 This flexibility can appeal if you want more control over your investment choices while still benefiting from automated rebalancing and fractional share investing.

 M1 Finance stands out with its lack of management fees for basic accounts, potentially making it a more cost-effective option than Wealthfront if you’re fee-conscious.
 However, it doesn’t offer tax-loss harvesting or some of Wealthfront’s more advanced features.
 M1 Finance might be a better fit if you find Wealthfront’s approach too rigid but still want a degree of automation in your investing.
 It’s particularly suited if you have some investment knowledge and prefer a more active role in your portfolio construction while still leveraging technology for efficiency.